lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-05-07-github-pages-blog-posting-environment.md

 $$\ce{2H2 + O2 -> 2H2O}$$

+The whole list of available formulations could be found [here](https://katex.org/docs/supported.html).

 #### Recommended Plugins

 ##### Linter

 Maybe one of the most useful plugin I think, especially in terms of maintaining github blog because of its `Lint On Save` feature with automated timestamping.
+This feature rids you of manually changing the modified date item in YAML front matter, as just hitting `Ctrl + s` works for that.

+Some of the detailed setting for me are like:

 - **General Settings**
     - [x] Lint on Save: Automatically update some YAML front matter when document is saved or `Ctrl+S` shortcut is hit.